levexis/grunt-selenium-webdriver/README.md

 # grunt-selenium-webdriver

-> Starts and stops webdriver in grid or hub mode, works with 3rd party CI platforms
+> Starts and stops slenium in webdriver or hub mode, works with 3rd party CI platforms

 We wrote this after extensive problems getting selenium webdriver tests to run in all local and 3rd party environments.
 If you are using circleci and want to run headless tests then the selenium_phantom_hub task will do the trick.